Hlee50/AbuseScanner/README.md

 The client calls the URLhaus, ThreatFox, and/or Malware Bazaar APIs to look up inputted URLs or file hashes in their respective databases.
 Published URLs, IOCs, or file hashes are known to be malicious.

+An Auth-Key from your abuse.ch account (https://auth.abuse.ch/) is required for the client to make requests to any Abuse.ch APIs.

 # Run the client
 To run the client run the _abusescanner.py_ script.